MicroEJ/docs/VEEPortingGuide/vgImage.rst

 Principle
 =========

-The Image module contains the part of the MicroVG implementation, which manages vectorial images.
+The Image module contains the part of the MicroVG implementation which manages vectorial images.
 This module is composed of several elements:

 * an :ref:`offline tool <section_vg_image_generator>` that converts standard vector images in a binary format compatible with the :ref:`section_vg_image_engine`,